 • the proposed project must be capable of reaching an average minimum canopy width at maturity of 30m (an exception to this is riparian planting which can be narrower).

 The carbon sequestration rate – the amount of carbon dioxide absorbed by a tree – of certain species is something environmentally savvy consumers could become more aware of in the future, says Dean.

 Generally, the denser the timber, the more carbon dioxide is absorbed.
-Forest Owners Association President, Peter Weir says exotic plantation trees could be a ‘quick fix’ for New Zealand to get its net carbon emissions down over the next couple of decades.
+Forest Owners Association President Peter Weir says exotic plantation trees could be a ‘quick fix’ for New Zealand to reduce its net carbon emissions over the next couple of decades.

 “It’s important to appreciate the large difference in sequestration rates between exotic plantation forests and native planting.
 Exotics are many times faster

 Trend: the environmental advantages of building with wood